nginxinc/nginx-gateway-fabric/docs/proposals/upstream-settings.md

 - Add support for more [upstream-related directives](nginx-extensions.md#upstream-settings).
 - Add a `StreamUpstreamSettingsPolicy` that configures upstream settings for stream servers (TLSRoute, TCPRoute).

+## Alternatives

+- Single policy that contains `http` and `stream` fields for both types of upstreams.
+It was decided that this isn't as good of a user experience versus just having separate policies with a more targeted purpose.
+- Single policy with all top level fields, where some would only be applied depending on the type of upstream, and have conditions that say which fields were ignored.
+This was rejected for similar reasoning.

 ## References